cisco/mindmeld/source/userguide/architecture.rst

 The question answerer retrieves information from the knowledge base to identify the best answer candidates that satisfy a given set of constraints.
 For example, the question answerer for a restaurant app might rely on a knowledge base containing a detailed menu of all the available items, in order to identify dishes the user requests and to answer questions about them.
 Similarly, the question answerer for a voice-activated multimedia device might have a knowledge base containing detailed information about every song or album in a music library.

-The Workbench Question Answerer provides a flexible mechanism for retrieving and ranking relevant results from the knowledge base, with convenient interfaces for both simple and highly advanced searches.
+The MindMeld Question Answerer provides a flexible mechanism for retrieving and ranking relevant results from the knowledge base, with convenient interfaces for both simple and highly advanced searches.

 For documentation and examples, see the :doc:`Question Answerer<kb>` section of this guide.